 - Faster settlements

-You can check out the complete guide to blockchain features here: 6 Key Blockchain Features You Need to Know about!
+Want to know more about the features of Blockchain?
+Check out this complete guide: 6 Key Blockchain Features You Need to Know about!

 Blockchain Transaction Life Cycle

 Even though we have covered this aspect in bits in our previous section, it is better to have a clear view of what’s at offer by going through the complete blockchain transaction life cycle.